thewatermethod/dont-dream/content/putting-the-pieces-together.md

 ## Putting the Pieces Together

-When the investigators have an open discussion about the mystery, and they've earned clues equal to twice mystery's difficulty, the Keeper should prompt them with this move.
+When the investigators feel ready, and they've earned clues equal to twice mystery's difficulty, the Keeper should prompt them with this move.

 Unlike the other rolls and mechanics of this game, it is resolved as a group and should be approached almost like a negotiation.

-Once the investigators have decided on an answer to the mystery's core question ("where is the killer?," for example) they need to build their pool of points.
+Once the investigators have decided on an answer to the mystery's core question ("where is the killer?," for example) they need to build their dice pool.

 ### Building the pool